 - Together with other macrophages, they contribute to the tissue damage of the infected body part.
 Aside from that, they also regulate fibrosis (thickening of connective tissue), cirrhosis (scarring of the liver), and hepatocellular carcinoma (abnormal growth of liver cells), which all happen during hepatitis.

-- However the exact mechanisms on how Kupffer cells mediate to these infections still remain unclear and is still up for further studies.
+- However, the exact mechanisms of how Kupffer cells mediate these infections remain unclear and are still up for further studies.

 As mentioned above, Kupffer cells exhibit great adaptability depending primarily on their immune environment.
-But despite the advancement of medical practices and technology, understanding the exact mechanisms of their functions is still very rudimentary.
+But despite medical practices and technology advancements, understanding the exact mechanisms of their functions is still very rudimentary.

-Hence future studies should be geared toward promoting novel insights into the potential of Kupffer cells for therapeutic manipulation.
+Hence, future studies should promote novel insights into the potential of Kupffer cells for therapeutic manipulation.
 Wouldn’t that be great?